sandyddeveloper/ProOpsX-AI/README.md

 ## Overview

 This application helps companies manage employees, projects, bugs, and HR operations in a centralized platform.
-It ensures that **developers, HR, and managers** can track tasks, communicate, and document work efficiently.
+It ensures that **developers, HR, team leads, and managers** can track tasks, communicate, and document work efficiently.

 ---